 The first step is working out which rates of VAT apply to your business and the goods you sell.
 This is so that you charge the right amount of VAT.

 You must charge the correct amount, which in most cases will be 20%.
-This can affect how much profit you make on each sale, if you must pay your VAT bill.
-As a result, you might want to add VAT to your existing price.
+Paying your VAT bill can affect how much profit you make on each sale, so you might need to think about your pricing as a result of registering for VAT.
+Some people add VAT to the existing price, whereas others will absorb the cost, or land somewhere between the two.

 You must also show the VAT information on your invoice to the customer and on your VAT Return to HMRC.
 You may be able to reclaim the VAT you’ve paid on goods or services related to these sales.